civilmoney/Reference-Implementation/README.md

 ## Dealing with jerks.

+The civilised economic system does not have a concept of "crime".
+It is impossible to steal Civilised Money because all ledgers are private and without value except between the original creator and their established (and often offline) relationships with the people they choose to interact with.
+The system does not impose an artificial scarcity which can cause acts of despiration or discriminate against a person's race, gender, upbringing or life circumstance.

 Ignoring spurious transactions or accounts that appear to have been established for the sole purpose of artificial tax revenue is a computer sciences problem.
 Large transactions submitted without pre-authorisation by a local participating governing authority, or accounts having abnormally high volumes over time, can be silently ignored.

 Unrecognised activity may also appear under your account number on the global ledger because more than one person can select their number using a similar or identical phrase as you in your community.
 Under the traditional zero-sum economic system this would be disastrous.
 Under Civilised Money it's immaterial, because the only ledger that matters is the one you hold in your possession and choose to maintain privately.
 The public ledger merely acts as a sink for governing authority revenue and is not a proof of legitimacy.
 The data on the public ledger does not define "you".